Irishbecky91/survival-guild/README.md

 <dl>
     <dt><a href="contact.html" target="_blank" alt="Survival Guild - Contact Page">Contact Page</a></dt>
     <dd>
-        The <em>Contact Page</em> is a scrollable page with two columns of content, which become a single column on smaller screen size.
+        The <em>Contact Page</em> is a scrollable page with two columns of content, which become a single column on smaller screen sizes.
         <ul>
             <li>
-                <em>Introduction</em> - This text only section introduces the user to the page.
+                <em>Introduction</em> - This text-only section introduces the user to the page.
             </li>
             <li>
                 <em>Content</em> - The content is made up of <em>text</em>, <em>text input boxes</em> and a <em>map</em> embedded from Google Maps.
-The telephone number and email have <a> elements that diverts the user to their email or phone app, allowing ease of access if they wish to contact the site manager.
-The map changes size in accordance with the screen size in order to provide a better user experience.
+The telephone number and email have <a> elements that divert the user to their email or phone app, allowing ease of access if they wish to contact the site manager.
+The map changes size following the screen size to provide a better user experience.
             </li>
             <li>
-                <em>Form</em> - The form contains three input boxes for names and email, and a text box for the user to enter a message.
+                <em>Form</em> - The form contains three input boxes for names and email and a text box for the user to enter a message.
 There is a submit button below these which changes colour when hovered over.
-Sending a message through this form brings the user to a Thank you Page.
+Sending a message through this form brings the user to a Thank You Page.
             </li>
         </ul>
     </dd>